Peter Island British Virgin Islands

 The LaFontaine family came from Canada.

-Conrad Smith later owned that 15 acres, blind, he still managed to tie up tenders from the large yachts on shore and make a dollar or two as they walked over to Peter Island Resort.
+Conrad Smith later owned that 15 acres; blind, he still tied up tenders from the large yachts on shore and made a dollar or two as they walked over to Peter Island Resort.

 Unfortunately, Conrad passed away recently.

-Rumor says that they had resisted all efforts to sell to Peter Island Resort.
-There are also the ruins of a small church and graveyard on the west side of Sprat Bay.
+Rumor says they had resisted all efforts to sell to Peter Island Resort.
+On the west side of Sprat Bay, there are also the ruins of a small church and graveyard.

 Peter Island Resort

-Torolf Smedwig, a Norweigan Millionaire, purchased 500 hundred acres of land in 1968.
-He owned the largest sardine packing plant in Norway, as well as oil explorations in Oklahoma.
+Torolf Smedwig, a Norwegian millionaire, purchased 500 acres of land in 1968.
+He owned the largest sardine packing plant in Norway and oil explorations in Oklahoma.

 He purchased his piece of paradise for $950,000.

-With there being so little infrastructure here it made sense to have the chalets prefabricated in Norway.
+With so little infrastructure here it made sense to have the chalets prefabricated in Norway.

 In 1969, two ships with thousands of tons of prefabricated buildings, house trailers, concrete, lumber, plumbing supplies, tractors, earthmovers, cranes, and more came over from Norway.